Best daily deals

 Price: Free

 Smart Tools is a developer on Google Play with a bunch of surprisingly useful tools.
 This metal detector app is one of them.
 It works like the other one listed higher on the list.
-You place metal on the back of your phone and it reacts with the magnetometer.
-This one includes alarm sounds, a better UI than others, and the pro version includes a compass.
+You place metal on the back of your phone, and it reacts with the magnetometer.
+This one includes alarm sounds and a better UI than others, and the pro version includes a compass.

-This is much cleaner than most of the random pop-up apps on the Play Store and it’s the one we’d recommend first.
+This is a much better option available on the Play Store since it doesn’t have those annoying pop-up ads, and it’s the one we’d recommend first.
 Just remember that it still has the same limitations since the magnetometer on phones isn’t really designed for this purpose.